raspberrypilearning/documenting-your-code/en/step_10.md

 title: URLs in ReST
 ---

-The structure of the URL markup is very specific.
+The structure of the URL markup is very specific in ReST.

-The text for the URL, and the URL itself is between 2 back ticks and is terminated with an underscore `_`.
++ The text for the link and the URL itself need to be in between two back ticks, the second of which is followed by an underscore `_`, like this:

 ```
 `link_text <url>`_
 ```

-It is important to put a space between the `link_text` and the `<url>`.
+**Note:** it is important to put a space between the `link_text` and the `<url>`.

-This type of markup is referred to as **in line** because it is within the text.
+This type of markup is referred to as **in-line**, because it is within the text.

-You can also create seperate url definitions and refer to them in the text - this is useful if you want to link to the same URL twice.
++ You can also create separate URL definitions and then refer to them anywhere within the text — this is useful if you want to link to the same URL twice.

 ```
 Please visit the `raspberry pi`_.